yawningORsnarling/PowerShell/README.md

 # PowerShell
-collection of random PowerShell functions
+A collection of random PowerShell functions.